 Favourite Places: "I went to South Georgia and Antarctica this year which was a real bucket list trip - being surrounded by thousands of penguins and enormous elephant seals in South Georgia felt like being in a David Attenborough documentary!"

 Where next: "I'd love to explore more of the Indian Ocean.
 Diving in the Maldives and island hopping round the Seychelles."

 Top Travel Tips: "Always pack swimwear and a change of clothes in your hand luggage...just in case."

-Three things I couldn’t travel without: "Sunglasses, flipflops and my phone."
+Three things I couldn't travel without: "Flip flops, a camera and a mask and snorkel."

 My passion for travel started at a young age as I was lucky to travel to Greece and other parts of Europe frequently to visit family.
 After exploring new places, cultures, and languages I was determined to turn my passion for travel into my dream job.
 My love of the ocean led to a career as a dive travel consultant, specialising in bespoke liveabord and shore based trips worldwide.
 After a break from the travel industry I realised this is my true passion and I was lucky enough to join the Tropic Breeze team!

 Memorable experiences: "Quad biking in Spetsas, Greece, zip lining in Montezuma, Costa Rica, and I won't forget scuba diving with curious Oceanic white tip Sharks in Egypt in a hurry!"